SAP/luigi/docs/luigi-client-api.md

 ### addInitListener

-Registers a listener called with the context object and the Luigi core domain as soon as Luigi is instantiated.
+Registers a listener called with the context object and the Luigi Core domain as soon as Luigi is instantiated.
 Defer your application bootstrap if you depend on authentication data coming from Luigi.

 #### Parameters